Are car clubs part of the solution?

 Analysis has now been concluded of the survey of residents views on parking conducted at the start of this year.
 Over 5 500 residents responded to the survey and officers have prepared street-by-street proposals reflecting the views expressed.

 Now in my ninth year as a local Councillor (Richard) and my fifth year (Trish), we both find parking to be one of the most difficult issues.
 Residents often have strong views but in many roads there are strong views in different directions.
 It is inevitable that in some roads some people will be delighted by the proposals, some opposed, and some indifferent.
-Officers and Councillors can only be guided by views set out in the responses to consultation, so do look out for the further consultation exercise.
+Officers and Councillors can only be guided by views set out in the responses to consultation, so do respond to the further consultation exercise.